crystal-ruby/pages/_posts/2014-05-20-first-fibo.md

 To summarise, function definition and calling (including recursion) works.
 If and and while structures work and also some operators and now it's easy to add more.

-So we have a Fibonacchi in ruby using a while implementation that can be executed by sapphire and outputs the correct result.
+So we have a Fibonacchi in ruby using a while implementation that can be executed by kide and outputs the correct result.
 After a total of 7 weeks this is much more than expected!